 No employee or applicant for employment covered by this Agreement shall be discriminated against because of membership in the Union or activities on behalf of the Union.
+Neither the

-Neither the Employer nor the Union shall unlawfully discriminate for or against any employee or applicant covered by this Agreement on account of race, color, religious creed, national or tribal origin, lawful political affiliation, disability (as defined by the Americans with Disabilities Act, as amended), sexual orientation, gender, gender identity, gender expression, age, marital status, veteran's status (as defined by USERRA) or any protected class protected by law.
+Employer nor the Union shall unlawfully discriminate for or against any employee or applicant covered by this Agreement on account of race, ethnicity, language, color, religious creed, national or tribal origin, lawful political affiliation, disability (as defined by the Americans with Disabilities Act, as amended), being a victim of domestic violence, stalking or sexual assault, sexual orientation or perceived sexual orientation, gender, gender identity or perceived gender identity, gender expression, age, marital status, veteran's status (as defined by USERRA) or any protected class protected by law.